Sujalk63/instagram-dataset-exploration-and-analysis/ReadMe.md

 - _GitHub Repo:_ [Instagram Profile and Content Scraping](https://github.com/Sujalk63/InstaContentScraper)
 - _Soon available on Kaggle._

-### Example:

-Instead of considering accounts with 50 followers or 50M followers, we analyze those between **~2K and ~2.5M** — covering 80–90% of real creators.

 ## 1) Top 15 Trending Professions 🔥

 In this analysis, I explored the relationship between **Instagram professional labels** 💼 and **mean follower counts** 📊.